ADWF Loan and Project Documentation Process

 Notice to Proceed

-Executed change orders with supporting documentation must be submitted to MG&L for approval.
-If eligibility of the work is a concern, draft copies should be provided for pre determination of work for loan reimbuursement.
+Executed change orders with supporting documentation must be submitted to the SRF Program for approval.
+If eligibility of the work is a concern, draft copies should be provided for pre determination of work for loan reimbursement.

-Project inspectors require submission of a resume or statement of qualifications for MG&L approval.
+Project inspectors require submission of a resume or statement of qualifications for the SRF Program approval.

 Criteria which are used to certify the successful completion of the project must be submitted after Plans & Specs approval for review to ensure they are sufficient for the project.